r-lib/roxygen2/README.md

 # Roclets

-`rxygn` comes with three roclets, three tools for parsing your source code and producing files useful for documenting your package:
+`roxygen` comes with three roclets, three tools for parsing your source code and producing files useful for documenting your package:

 * `collate_roclet`: allows you to add `@include` directives to ensure that files are loaded in the order they are needed